Ulster Protestant Action: Split with Paisley

 As Paisley came to dominate Ulster Protestant Action, he received his first convictions for public order offences.
 In June 1959, a major riot occurred on the Shankill Road in Belfast following a rally he had spoken at.
 His moves to form a Protestant unionist political party caused tensions in the group, and Paisley's supporters formed their own "Premier" branch of the UPA, reinforcing their control of the group.

 Campaign against Terence O'Neill

-In the 1960s, Paisley and the UPA campaigned against Prime Minister of Northern Ireland Terence O'Neill's rapprochement with the Republic of Ireland and his meetings with Taoiseach of the Republic, Seán Lemass, a veteran of the Easter Rising of 1916 and the anti-Treaty IRA.
+In the 1960s, Paisley and the UPA campaigned against Prime Minister of Northern Ireland Terence O'Neill's rapprochement with the Republic of Ireland and his meetings with its Taoiseach Seán Lemass, an IRA veteran of the Easter Rising and Irish Civil War.
 They opposed efforts by O'Neill to deliver civil rights to the Catholic minority in Northern Ireland, especially the proposed abolition of gerrymandering of local electoral areas for the election of urban and county councils.
-In 1964 his demand that the Royal Ulster Constabulary remove an Irish Tricolour from Sinn Féin's Belfast offices led to two days of rioting after this was followed through.
+In 1964, Paisley's demand that the Royal Ulster Constabulary remove an Irish Tricolour from Sinn Féin's Belfast offices led to two days of rioting after this was followed through.
 In the aftermath of these protests, Duff and James McCarroll were elected to Belfast City Council for the UPA.
-In 1966, the group reformed as the Protestant Unionist Party.
+In 1966, the group re-formed as the Protestant Unionist Party.